AdrianSorinIoja/ansible_pub/README.md

 ## 🧾 License

-This repo is open-source and free to use under the [MIT License](LICENSE).
+This repo is open-source and free to use.

 ## 🙋‍♂️ Feedback / Contributions